 To understand the basic and complex differences between cloud and grid computing, we really need to explain both the technologies.
 Here’s how they are defined.

 Cloud is basically an extension to the object-oriented programming concept of abstraction.
 Here cloud means the Internet.
-For the end users it is just getting outputs for certain inputs, the complete process that lead to the outputs is purely invisible.
-Computing is based on virtualized resources which are placed over multiple servers in clusters.
+For the end-users it is just getting outputs for certain inputs, the complete process that lead to the outputs is purely invisible.
+Computing is based on virtualized resources that are placed over multiple servers in clusters.

 - Cloud offers more services than grid computing.
-In fact almost all the services on the Internet can be obtained from cloud, eg web hosting, multiple Operating systems, DB support and much more.
+In fact, almost all the services on the Internet can be obtained from the cloud, eg web hosting, multiple Operating systems, DB support, and much more.

-- Grids tends to be more loosely coupled, heterogeneous, and geographically dispersed compared to conventional cluster computing systems.
+- Grids tend to be more loosely coupled, heterogeneous, and geographically dispersed compared to conventional cluster computing systems.

 Let me know if you have any questions.

-UPDATE: In the interest of clarity, based on the comments received, certain lines/sections of the post have been suitably edited on 16th Nov.
+UPDATE: In the interest of clarity, based on the comments received, certain lines/sections of the post have been suitably edited.